evilrobot-01/HoneyComb/README.md

     sudo minicom -c on -D /dev/ttyUSB0

-Once booted, initialise the pacman keyring, populate the signing keys and update the system packages:
+Once booted, carry out the following few steps to initialise the pacman keyring, populate the signing keys and update the system packages:

     pacman-key --init
     pacman-key --populate archlinuxarm